DETAILED ACTION

 Response to Arguments

-Regarding the Neuenhahn or Longinotti-Buitoni alone or in combination in 102/103 rejections, applicant remarked that neither disclose comparison of input data and device data now recited in independent claim 61.
-In response, claim 61, as amended, recites the processor compares input data to device data….AND/OR, such recitation includes alternative form of the recitation which requires only one of the alternative form.
+Regarding the Neuenhahn or Longinotti-Buitoni alone or in combination in 102/103 rejections, applicant remarked that neither disclose comparison of external data and data now recited in independent claim 61.
+In response, claim 61, as amended, recites the processor compares the external data to data….OR, such recitation includes alternative form of the recitation which requires only one of the alternative form.
 The claims, as amended, have been carefully considered and deem not allowable in view of the interpretation in the rejection below.

 Claim Rejections - 35 USC § 102